redecentralize/redecentralize-website/_posts/blog/2020-01-29-breaking-big-tech-open.md

 We’re witnessing the unaccountable corporate capture of essential services, reliance on exploitative business models and the increasing dominance of big tech monopolies.

 Amazon, Facebook, Google, Apple, Microsoft use their amassed power to subvert the markets which they operate within, stifling competition and denying us real choice.
-Amazon has put thousands of companies out of business, leaving them the option to sell on their controlled platform or not sell at all.
+Amazon has put thousands of companies out of business, leaving them the option to sell on its controlled platform or not sell at all.
 Once just a digital bookstore, Amazon now controls [over 49% of the US digital commerce market](https://techcrunch.com/2018/07/13/amazons-share-of-the-us-e-commerce-market-is-now-49-or-5-of-all-retail-spend/?guccounter=1&guce_referrer_us=aHR0cHM6Ly9kdWNrZHVja2dvLmNvbS8&guce_referrer_cs=GPFDMCmp6OoOpa0Xr9vOpw) ([and growing fast](https://marketingland.com/amazon-owns-more-than-90-market-share-across-5-different-product-categories-report-241135)) — selling everything from sex toys to cupcakes.
-Facebook (who, remember, also own Instagram and WhatsApp) dominates social, isolating people who don’t want to use their services.
+Facebook (who, remember, also own Instagram and WhatsApp) dominates social, isolating people who don’t want to use its services.
 About a fifth of the population of the entire planet (1.6 billion) log in *daily*.
-They control a vast honeypot of personal data, vulnerable to data breaches, influencing elections and enabling the spread of mis-information.
+It controls a vast honeypot of personal data, vulnerable to data breaches, influencing elections and enabling the spread of mis-information.
 It’s tough to imagine a digital industry Google doesn’t operate in.

 These companies are too big, too powerful and too unaccountable.
 We can’t get them to change their behaviour.
 We can’t even get them to pay their taxes.
 And it’s way past time to do something about this.

 # A plan to break up monopolies
-Several politicians including the Democrat presidential candidates Bernie Sanders and Elizabeth Warren are calling for breaking up Big Tech.
+In the USA, several politicians including the Democrat presidential candidates Bernie Sanders and Elizabeth Warren are calling for breaking up Big Tech.

-[Warren wants two key interventions](https://medium.com/@teamwarren/heres-how-we-can-break-up-big-tech-9ad9e0da324c).
+[Elizabeth Warren wants two key interventions](https://medium.com/@teamwarren/heres-how-we-can-break-up-big-tech-9ad9e0da324c).
 First, to reverse some of the bigger controversial mergers and acquisitions which have happened over the last few years.
 Specifically, separating:
 - Amazon, Whole Foods & Zappos
 - Facebook, WhatsApp & Instagram
 - Google, Waze, Nest & DoubleClick

-while also empowering regulators to stricter interpretation and enforcement of anti-trust law to avoid monopoly capture.
+Along with this, she would empower regulators for a stricter interpretation and enforcement of anti-trust law to avoid monopoly capture.
 This is worthwhile and may or may not be possible.

 The second intervention is even more interesting, and an acknowledgement of how much harm comes from monopolies who are themselves intermediaries between producers and consumers.
-[Google was fined €2.4 billion](https://money.cnn.com/2017/06/27/technology/business/google-eu-antitrust-fine/index.html) for denying “consumers a genuine choice by using its search engine to unfairly steer them to its own shopping platform”.
-Amazon is [currently under formal investigation by the European Commission](https://ec.europa.eu/commission/presscorner/detail/en/ip_19_4291) for using their privileged access to their platform data for what’s profitable to put out competing products and outcompete other companies’ products either by undercutting on price or manipulating search results in favour of their own products.
+[Google was fined €2.4 billion](https://ec.europa.eu/commission/presscorner/detail/en/IP_17_1784) for denying “consumers a genuine choice by using its search engine to unfairly steer them to its own shopping platform”.
+Amazon is [currently under formal investigation by the European Commission](https://ec.europa.eu/commission/presscorner/detail/en/ip_19_4291) for using its privileged access to its platform data for what’s profitable to put out competing products and outcompete other companies’ products either by undercutting on price or manipulating search results in favour of its own products.

 Elizabeth Warren wants to pass “legislation that requires large tech platforms to be designated as ‘Platform Utilities’ and broken apart from any participant on that platform”.
-This would mean that Amazon and Facebook and Google could not both be the platform provider and sell their own services and products through the platform.
+This would mean that Amazon, Facebook or Google could not both be the platform provider *and* sell its own services and products through the platform.

 # Breaking up big tech is not enough
 While breakup plans will go some way to address the unhealthy centralisation of data and power, the two biggest problems with Big Tech will remain: